Montenegro Real Estate 2026: Are Prices at Peak or Still Climbing?

 1. Tourism as a Structural Anchor

-International arrivals have expanded consistently, supported by:
+As a result, international arrivals have expanded consistently, supported by:

 • new airline routes